 As one of our No Place for Hate partners, we know that you are working hard to build and maintain a positive school environment, and part of that effort is addressing incidents of bias and hate when they occur.
 ADL is here to support you and your school community when navigating incidents of bias and hate.
-Please feel free to contact your local ADL office when incidents of bias occur so that we can support you (page 44).
+Please feel free to contact your local ADL office when incidents of bias occur so that we can support you (page 39).

-ADL reserves the right to revoke No Place for Hate status, or decline to award No Place for Hate status, to any school that, in ADL's sole discretion, has failed to adequately address incidents of bias and/or bullying that may arise or has failed to operate in a manner consistent with ADL's values and/ or mission.
+^{} ADL reserves the right to revoke No Place for Hate status, or decline to award No Place for Hate status, to any school that, in ADL's sole discretion, has failed to adequately address incidents of bias and/or bullying that may arise or has failed to operate in a manner consistent with ADL's values and/or mission.

-Building and Maintaining Your No Place for Hate[®] Committee
+Building and Maintaining Your No Place for Hate® Committee

 A strong No Place for Hate committee is the foundation for creating sustainable, positive change in your school's climate.
-It is important to consider the ratio of students to adults, make sure the committee represents the demographics of your school community and decide how often the committee will meet, in what ways the committee will meet and what role the committee will play throughout the year.
+It is important to consider the ratio of students to adults, make sure the committee reflects the demographics of your school community and decide how often the committee will meet, in what ways the committee will meet and what role the committee will play throughout the year.
+It is recommended that the ratio of students to adults be 2:1.
+The student committee members should take the lead and be engaged in the decision-making process and planning for the program.
 Below are a few tips to help you build a strong committee.